birdsingalong-ux/Public-data-Dam-et-al.-2025-Parrot-and-Starling-Imitations/README.md

 This repository includes an excel list of videos that were found publicly available on social media platforms (YouTube, TikTok and Instagram), a second excel file with the dissimilarity scores and a R script with the code for statistics used in the study.

+Please contact us at birdsingalong@gmail.com to request more information.